ksdok/cv-interactif-ia/README.md

 ## Job Matcher Feature

-The CV Interactif IA includes a Job Matcher tool that helps candidates understand how well their CV aligns with specific job postings using AI-powered analysis.
+The resume Interactif IA includes a Job Matcher tool that helps candidates understand how well their resume aligns with specific job postings using AI-powered analysis.

 ### Location & Appearance